Battle of Campbell's Station: Results

 Many Union officers were proud of the way that their units executed maneuvers during the battle.
 The artillery of both sides took a prominent part; Roemer's battery fired 429 rounds during the action.
 The National Park Service estimated that there were 400 Union and 570 Confederate casualties at Campbell's Station.
 It noted that Burnside's troops won the "race" for Campbell's Station and that the Knoxville campaign might have ended differently if Longstreet's men had reached there first.
 Union losses at Campbell's Station amounted to 31 killed, 211 wounded, and 76 missing, for a total of 318 casualties.
 Ferrero's division lost 232, White's division lost 63, and Hartranft's division lost 15.
 Adding the 120 casualties at Lenoir's Station makes 438 Federal losses for November 14–16, exclusive of the cavalry fighting on the south bank.
-McLaws did not report losses, but Jenkins admitted sustaining 174 casulties, of which 124 came from Bratton's brigade.
+McLaws did not report losses, but Jenkins admitted sustaining 174 casualties, of which 124 came from Bratton's brigade.
 Local inhabitants reported that the Confederates lost 91 killed and 300 wounded, but that is probably an overestimate.
 In his Battles and Leaders article, Orlando Metcalfe Poe suggested that Union and Confederate losses were equal.

 The actions at Campbell's Station and Lenoir's Station represented Longstreet's best chance of smashing Burnside and seizing Knoxville.
 Longstreet's failure to wreck Burnside's forces in the field greatly lessened his chances of capturing Knoxville.
 Later, Longstreet blamed his guides and a lack of maps for his inability to outmarch Burnside to Campbell's Station.
 In fact, he was informed of his opportunity by McLaws and others on the evening of November 15, but simply did not act.
 For his part, Burnside managed his outnumbered force well and kept ahead of the Confederate pursuit.
 Not only did this save Knoxville from capture, but it drew Longstreet's forces farther away from Bragg's army which was being threatened by Grant's buildup of Federal troops.
 This situation benefitted Federal overall strategy.

 On November 29, 1863, only 30 minutes after the Confederate attack on Fort Sanders failed, Longstreet received official news that Grant had beaten Bragg at the Battle of Missionary Ridge.
 This defeat meant that Longstreet's line of communication with Bragg's army was cut.
 Major General William Tecumseh Sherman with 30,000 Union infantry set out from Chattanooga on November 29 in order to relieve Knoxville.
 Badly outnumbered, Longstreet raised the siege of Knoxville on December 4 and withdrew northeast to Rogersville.